Jesse H. Jones Graduate School of Business: Joint degree program

-Master of Accounting Program
+Master of Accounting

-The Master of Accounting program is an intensive, one-year program designed to prepare students for the Uniform CPA Exam.
+The Rice Master of Accounting (MAcc) program is an intensive, one-year program designed to prepare students for the Uniform CPA Exam.
 The program targets non-accounting undergraduate majors, and conditions students for recruitment with the Big 4 accounting firms.
+Rice MAcc students are recruited for full-time positions while still completing their studies, with a historical placement rate before graduation of nearly 100%.